Lenny Dykstra: Family

+As of Summer 2024, Dykstra lives in Scranton, Pennsylvania.

+Health

+On February 14, 2024, Dykstra suffered a stroke and was hospitalized in a Los Angeles hospital.

 Mitchell Report; steroid use

 Dykstra was named in the Mitchell Report on steroid use in Major League Baseball on December 13, 2007.
 The report cited multiple sources, including Kirk Radomski, as stating that Dykstra had used anabolic steroids during his MLB career.
 It also stated that the Commissioner of Baseball's office had known about Dykstra's steroid use since 2000.
 Dykstra did not agree to meet with the Mitchell investigators to discuss the allegations.

 In Randall Lane's book The Zeroes, Dykstra admitted in his hotel room to Lane, editor of Trader Monthly, that he used steroids to perform better than those he felt might replace him; otherwise, his $25 million would be "on the line".

 On December 20, 2007, Dykstra was also named in former MLB pitcher Jason Grimsley's unsealed affidavit as an alleged user of steroids.

-Business affairs

-In September 2008, Dykstra began a high-end jet charter company and magazine marketed to professional athletes known as the Player's Club, LLC.
-The magazine was part of a business plan to offer financial advice to professional athletes, according to a profile article in The New Yorker magazine, Dykstra had a website entitled "Nails Investments" to impart information about his investment ideas.